 - Gay, Lesbian & Straight Education Network (GLSEN): Student Action

 - The Trevor Project: Crisis Intervention and Suicide Prevention

-Below is a list of mental health organization:8
+Below is a list of mental health organizations for LGBTQIA+ individuals:

 - National Alliance on Mental Illness (NAMI)